 When preparing to welcome a new baby home, buying a baby crib is one of the most important purchases you will make.
 By keeping these tips in mind, you can find the best baby crib for your growing family and enjoy the upcoming changes in your life.

-Get a crib that is practical: Most cribs will allow you to adjust the height of the crib mattress, so you don't have to bend over too far to lay down a newborn, but you can lower the mattress when your baby learns to stand, so he can't climb over the top railing.
+Most cribs will allow you to adjust the height of the crib mattress, so you don't have to bend over too far to lay down a newborn, but you can lower the mattress when your baby learns to stand, so he can't climb over the railing.
 Some cribs also have wheels; this is helpful if you plan on rolling it from the nursery to your bedroom.
 Make sure to use the wheel locks when you place your baby inside.

-Don't forget about style: The style of crib you choose will affect the style of the whole nursery.
+The style of crib you choose will affect the style of the whole nursery.
 A cherry-stained sleigh-bed style crib will look very traditional, while a white crib with clean lines will look very contemporary.
-Think about how you want the room to look and feel as you consider the different styles.
+Look at the choises you made for your baby registry and think about how you want the room to look and feel as you consider the different crib styles.